Erross/Spotfire/README.md

 ### regression
 This R code snippet will create parameters to use to plot regeression of 2 columns on a graph (intercept and slope of line as outputs)

+## HTML
+### Left Side Slideout
+This creates a text area which moves into and out of the left side of the screen onclick